 Skip to content

-Baltimore city, MD · market profile
+Baltimore, MD · market profile

-Baltimore city, MD is one of the largest US markets, with 577,193 residents and a median household income of $60K.
+Baltimore, MD is one of the largest US markets, with 577,193 residents and a median household income of $60K.
 At the 100th percentile of US cities by population, the local services economy here is wide and deep — every vertical we track has 100+ active operators, and the long tail of single-truck contractors is several hundred deep.
-For an outbound team, Baltimore city rewards specialization: pick a vertical, build domain expertise, ride the volume.
+For an outbound team, Baltimore rewards specialization: pick a vertical, build domain expertise, ride the volume.

 37